NatNight99/english-for-designers/02_first_impression/index.md

 _Printed lipsynk_

 - My work on the first long lenght film form Anima studio s.r.o., written and directed by Petr Vodička
-- I sculpt lipsynk and do 3D editing/modeling of the character parts and then it gets 3D printed so they can animate with it
+- I sculpt lip synk and do 3D editing/modeling of the character parts and then it gets 3D printed so they can animate with it.
 - I have been working in the team of artists, who specialize in animation and making of puppetry.
 It is interesting experience.
 I work independently but also with people and it gets a bit crazy sometimes.
 But it’s mostly a big responsibility and honor to be a part of this.
 - I have been there for a year there.
 I have worked on more then a 10 puppets and made more then 50 expressions now (probably, maybe more, it’s a lot, stopped counting at this point, some of them got remade multiple times when we still had no idea what we were doing).
 - If things go smoothily the film is expected to come out in 2026, so if the moutgh movement of the puppets will look great, yey!
 If not...uhhh...you will know whose fault that is XD It’s not usual to do complex lipsynk with puppets in Czech republic.